Millennium celebrations: UTC–6

 Chicago celebrated the millennium by hosting a fireworks show on Navy Pier, along with celebrations at homes and in Grant Park, as was viewed during the ABC 2000 Today broadcast.

 UTC–7

 Singer Neil Diamond sang "America" during a concert given by him at the Pepsi Center in Denver, Colorado and incorporated the Mountain Time millennium countdown and celebrations into the performance.

 UTC–8

-In Los Angeles, the Hollywood Sign became illuminated in various colors, one of the very few times the sign became lit.
+In Los Angeles, the Hollywood Sign was illuminated in various colors, one of the very few times the sign was lit.
+At Disneyland, a minute before midnight, Sorcerer Mickey appeared on Sleeping Beauty Castle, shooting a giant stream of fire to the top of the Matterhorn as a 2000 sign illuminated, kicking off a fireworks show.
 It was also the last stop in the ABC 2000 Today broadcast in the United States.

+GSN aired rarely aired game show episodes (including the last episode of The All-New Jeopardy!) on 31 December as the "Y2Play" marathon to celebrate the new millennium.

+In San Francisco, the first prototype of the Clock of the Long Now built by the Long Now Foundation was activated just before midnight on 31 December and rang in the new Millennium by the date indicator changed from 01999 to 02000, and the chime struck twice.
+The clock is designed to last at least 10,000 years and this is the reason for the extra digit in its display (ie. "02000" instead of "2000").

 UTC–9

+Alaska was the next to celebrate the millennium, at Little Diomede Island, Fairbanks and Anchorage, with fireworks and Yupik drumming.
+Some of the planned celebrations had been canceled in Anchorage, as many people planned to stay home, due to the temperature of -8 F and fog.

 UTC–10

 Hawaiian celebrations were centered in Honolulu.
 The party was headed by then-governor Benjamin Cayetano and his family.

 UTC–11

 Samoa, the last independent nation to celebrate the new millennium, remains unchallenged in its claim as the last place on Earth to celebrate the closing of the century.
-This time zone remained in use in Samoa until 29 December 2011, when it would be shifted to UTC+13.
+This time zone remained in use in Samoa until Thursday, 29 December 2011, when it skipped Friday 30 December then instantly shifted to UTC+13 on Saturday, 31 December 2011.